getting your web pages indexed in google can be a challenge salterra digital services

 Getting Your Web Pages Indexed in Google Can Be a Challenge

-Indexing is the process of adding web pages to Google search.
-Google will crawl and index your pages Depending on which meta tag you used (index or NO-index).
+Indexing is the process of adding web pages to Google search results.
+Google will crawl and index your pages, Depending on which meta tag you used (index or NO-index).
 Google won’t index your page in search results without index tags.

 Here are the steps to get your web pages indexed in Google: